Can Korkmaz

-Can Korkmaz (born October 21, 1992) is a Turkish professional basketball player for Darüşşafaka of the Basketbol Süper Ligi (BSL).
-He is a 1.88 m (6'2") tall 83 kg (183 lb.) point guard.
+Can Korkmaz (born October 21, 1992) is a Turkish professional basketball player for Galatasaray MCT Technic of the Basketbol Süper Ligi (BSL) and the Champions League (BCL).
+He is a 1.88 m tall 83 kg point guard.

 Professional career

 Korkmaz made his professional debut with Pertevniyal Istanbul, of the Turkish Second Division, during the 2009–10 season.
 He moved to the Turkish club Darussafaka Istanbul for the 2011–12 season.
 He then joined Galatasaray Istanbul.
 With Galatasaray, he won the Turkish Super League championship of the 2012–13 season.
 After that, he moved to Trabzonspor.
 He joined Uşak Sportif in 2015.